 Cloning occurs when a criminal gains access to your mobile phone number and unique serial number.
 They use the information to program another phone with the same information.
 Any calls or data used on the phone will go to your phone bill.

 There is not much that can be done to avoid being targeted.
 Make sure to ask for credentials and return phone numbers from anyone that calls you and asks such information.
 If you think you are a victim of mobile phone cloning contact your network provider.
 Your provider may be able to help you figure out which calls were made by you and which were made by the cloned phone.
 Check with your mobile phone insurance as well.
 Your insurance policy may cover unauthorised calls.

 From 2009 to 2012 there were 1,300 cases of cloning in India alone.
 Fortunately, technology is continuing to improve and mobile phone companies are making it more difficult for this to take place.

 These come in many different forms.
 The scammer may send you a text that looks like it is from a friend, inviting you to catch up or give them a call.
 Once you respond to the text message or call them you are charged a high rate for each call and the charges increase by the second.

 Another common text scam attempts to make it look like your bank is sending you a text.

-The message will notify you that there has been fraudulent action on your account and prompt you to visit a website or call a number.
+The message will notify you that there has been fraudulent activity on your account and prompt you to visit a website or call a number.
 Scammers can gain access to your personal information and bank account information if the website is visited or phone number is called.